ani171/Semiconductor_Packaging_Ansys/README.md

 # Semiconductor Packaging
+This GitHub repository serves as documentation for the 10-day [Semiconductor Packaging - Fundamentals of Design and Testing](https://www.vlsisystemdesign.com/packaging/) workshop conducted by [VSD Corp.
+Pvt.
+Ltd.](https://www.vlsisystemdesign.com/)
 ## Module 1
 #### Why is semiconductor packaging needed?
 - When dies/chips come out of the wafer, they are made in a protected environment, but ICs are exposed to the real world.
 So packaging: